mmg1/exfil_server/README.md

 Run as per any other flask app with `python webserver.py`

 Modify the port etc from the webserver.py file if you want to bind to another port / interface

+Also needs a folder called `files` in the directory you're running from (to put the files there)